Texas Department of Criminal Justice: Recreation and Fitness

-Leisure activities are meant for enhancing potential life skills post-release and allowing inmates an opportunity to complete one or two activities of their choice.
+Leisure activities are meant for enhancing potential life skills post-release and allowing inmates an opportunity to complete activities of their choice.
 In terms of recreation and fitness, inmates have the chance to participate in structured fitness sessions that offer regular and moderate levels of exercises monitored by staff.
 Staff members are to take into account the kind of activity the detainee wants to do, the amount of time spent on that activity, and given permission.
-These fitness sessions occur in the “Big Yard,” where gym equipment is stored and common past time favorites are held, such as volleyball, baseball, softball, wrestling, basketball, tennis, handball, boxing, and soccer/futbol.
-The yard is surrounded by a barbed-wire fence for extra supervision.
+These fitness sessions occur in the either on the "Rec.
+Yard" or the gymnasium.
+Most units offer a basic basketball court, volleyball court, and crude walking path.
+Only certain units have weights and gym equipment for inmate use.
+The "Rec.
+Yard" is surrounded by a barbed-wire fence for extra supervision.
 During a detainee's time in prison, they are given a physical assessment that focuses on cardiovascular endurance, flexibility, body fat percentage, and dynamic strength.

 To further sharpen community-building skills, inmates are eligible to run special fitness and health events, including: